The Kurin Lock®

 Watch the Kurin Lock in action

-Watch as we demonstrate the Kurin Lock in slow motion.
+Here is an inside look at the Kurin Lock in slow motion.